devseed-ph/devseed.ph/index.md

 ## FAQ

-### \*Investing?
-So are you expecting monetary returns?

-**NO**.
+### How do you select beneficiaries?

+We pick individuals based on their passion for coding or building (no-code builders are welcome!) and financial need.

+We work with univerisities and organizations to collect a pipeline of candidates.

+Our vision is to give equal opportunity to anyone regardless of academic or organizational affiliation.
+We in the process of creating an online application form for this.

+### Would a beneficiary need to pay anything?

+**No**.
 Everything we provide is for free, beneficiaries will not need to pay anything back.
-While devseed.ph wont have any monetary returns, we get something way better: advancing the Philippine tech scene, building a community of like-minded individuals and increasing access to opportunities for all.

-Though we wouldn't mind if beneficiaries reach out to us in the future to fund their startups. :)
+Though we would love it if beneficiaries reach out to us in the future to fund their startups. :)

+### How do you cover your costs?

+Currently through donations but we are talking with partners to make us sustainable so we can provide a steady flow of laptops.

+### What kind of support can beneficiaries expect?

+* online mentorship + career advice from mentors in our Discord channel
+* an eager audience to get feedback on things they build
+* form friendships with other beneficiaries - hungry and passionate people working together are a force to be reckoned with!
+* access to gig/job opportunities after they graduate through our mentors' networks